GimelStudio/GimelStudio/README.md

 [OpenImageIO](https://openimageio.readthedocs.io/en/release-2.2.8.0/) - OIIO will be used for image IO and (possibly) some image editing.
 OpenImageIO (OIIO) is a library for reading, writing, and processing images in a wide variety of file formats, using a format-agnostic API.
 It is used in professional, large-scale visual effects and feature film animation, and it is used ubiquitously by large VFX studios, as well as incorporated into many commercial products.

-[Cario](https://pycairo.readthedocs.io/en/latest/) - Cairo is a 2D graphics library with support for multiple output devices, including SVG, etc. We will use either cario or [Skia graphics engine](https://skia.org/) for vector graphics support.
+[Cario](https://pycairo.readthedocs.io/en/latest/) - Cairo is a 2D graphics library with support for multiple output devices, including SVG, etc. We will use either cairo or [Skia graphics engine](https://skia.org/) for vector graphics support.

 [G'MIC](https://gmic.eu/) - For additional image effects and filters (CPU-based). *Mainly need to wait for the [GMIC python bindings](https://github.com/myselfhimself/gmic-py) to support Windows and MacOs before implementing this into Gimel Studio, but this probably won't be implemented until after the core is stable anyway.*